balena-os/jetson-flash/README.md

  - Make sure that the Jetson board is pluged to your host via USB and is in recovery mode
  - Running the Nvidia flash tool requires sudo priviliges
  - This tool will produce all intermidiate steps in `/tmp/${pid_of_process}` and will require sudo priviliges to delete
  - If flashing Jetson TX2 with a BalenaOS image older than 2.47, please checkout tag 'v0.3.0'.
-BalenaOS 2.47 updated L4T version from 28.3 to 32.2.
+BalenaOS 2.47 updated L4T version from 28.3 to 32.4.2.
+ - Current BSP version used for flashing is L4T 32.4.2.
+Please ensure the BalenaOS version you are flashing uses the same L4T, by consulting the changelog available in the [BalenaOS Jetson](https://github.com/balena-os/balena-jetson/commits/master) repository.

 Clone this repository
 ```sh